Technologicat/unpythonic/doc/features.md

 If a handler attempts to invoke a nonexistent restart (or one that is not in the current dynamic extent), `ControlError` is *signaled* using `error(...)`.
 The error message in the exception instance will have the details.

-If this `ControlError` signal is not handled, a `ControlError` will then be **raised** (as a last-resort measure) as a regular exception; see `error`.
+If this `ControlError` signal is not handled, a `ControlError` will then be **raised** (as a last-resort measure) as a regular exception, as per the `error` protocol.
 It **is** allowed to catch `ControlError` with an exception handler.

 #### Historical note

-Conditions are one of the killer features of Common Lisp, so if you're new to conditions, [Peter Seibel: Practical Common Lisp, chapter 19](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html) is a good place to start learning about them.
+Conditions are one of the killer features of Common Lisp, so if you're new to conditions, [Peter Seibel: Practical Common Lisp, chapter 19](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html) is a good place to learn about them.
 There's also a relevant [discussion on Lambda the Ultimate](http://lambda-the-ultimate.org/node/1544).

 For Python, conditions were first implemented in [python-cl-conditions](https://github.com/svetlyak40wt/python-cl-conditions/) by Alexander Artemenko (2016).

 What we provide here is essentially a rewrite, based on studying that implementation.
 The main reasons for the rewrite are to give the condition system an API consistent with the style of `unpythonic`, to drop any and all historical baggage without needing to consider backward compatibility, and to allow interaction with (and customization taking into account) the other parts of `unpythonic`.
 If you specifically need a condition system, not a kitchen-sink language extension, then by all means go for `python-cl-conditions`!

 The core idea can be expressed in fewer than 100 lines of Python; ours is (as of v0.14.2) 151 lines, not counting docstrings, comments, or blank lines.
-The main reason our module is almost 700 lines are the docstrings.
+The main reason our module is over 700 lines are the docstrings.

 ## Other